Country Report for Afghanistan

 Afghanistan’s commitment to prohibiting corporal punishment

 Afghanistan expressed its commitment to prohibiting all corporal punishment of children, including in the home, at the July 2006 meeting of the South Asia Forum, following the 2005 regional consultation of the UN Study on Violence against Children.
+This commitment was reiterated in 2019 when Afghanistan supported UPR recommendations to prohibit.

 Summary of necessary legal reform to achieve full prohibition